Jian-Kang Zhu: Career

 Zhu taught briefly at Auburn University in 1995 before joining University of Arizona, where he became associate professor in 1999 and full professor in 2000.
 In 2004, he left University of Arizona to join University of California, Riverside, as the Presidential Chair Professor in the Department of Botany and Plant Sciences.
 He became the Jane Johnson Chair Professor at UC Riverside in 2007.
 From 2004 to 2006, he served as the Director of UC Riverside's Institute for Integrative Genome Biology.

 From 2010 through 2020, Zhu joined Purdue University as Distinguished Professor in the Department of Horticulture and Landscape Architecture, and Department of Biochemistry.
 From 2009 to 2011, he served as the founding Director of Plant Stress Genomics Research Center at King Abdullah University of Science and Technology.
 In 2017, he became the Academic Director of Shanghai Institute of Plant Physiology and Ecology, Chinese Academy of Sciences.

 Zhu has been a member of the editorial board or editorial advisory board of National Science Review since 2013, of Molecular Plant since 2012, of Science China Life Sciences since 2008, and of The Plant Journal 2001–2007.
 He was a Monitoring Editor (2000-2003) and then Associate Editor (2004-2005) of Plant Physiology, an Associate Editor of Plant Molecular Biology (2000-2015), and of Molecular Genetics and Genomics (2005-2010).

 Zhu co-founded FuturaGene in 2002 and served as a scientific advisor for the company until 2008.
 In 2007, he co-founded D-Helix and continues to serve as a scientific advisor.

 In 2012, Zhu established the Shanghai Center for Plant Stress Biology (PSC), which is an international research institute within the Chinese Academy of Sciences.
 It works to address fundamental questions of plant biology to improve agricultural productivity and sustainability and to mitigate agriculture-related environmental degradation.

+Zhu has served as the President of Macau University of Science and Technology since January 2026.